2018 Malaysia Cup

 The 2018 Malaysia Cup (Malay: Piala Malaysia 2018) was the 92nd edition of Malaysia Cup tournament organised by Football Association of Malaysia (FAM).
 Known as the unifi Malaysia Cup due to the start of a sponsorship deal with unifi.

 The 2018 Malaysia Cup began on August with a preliminary round.
 A total of 16 teams took part in the competition.
 The teams were divided into four groups, each containing four teams.
 The group leaders and runners-up teams in the groups after six matches qualified to the quarterfinals.

-Johor Darul Ta'zim are the title holders.
-They were eliminated by Terengganu in the semi-finals.
+Johor Darul Ta'zim were the defending champions, but they were eliminated by Terengganu in the semi-finals.

 Format

 In the competition, the top eleven teams from the 2018 Malaysia Super League were joined by the top five teams from the 2018 Malaysia Premier League.
 The teams were drawn into four groups of four teams.

 Round and draw dates

 The draw for the 2018 Malaysia Cup was held on 30 July 2018 at Damansara Performing Arts Centre on live telecast iflix with the participating team coaches and captains in attendance.